-So, now you know how to create setups, enter settings, and find setups from our Getting Started Guide.
-Well, now it's time to get into the science part of setup tracking.
+So, now you know how to create setups, enter settings, get advice, and find shared setups from our Getting Started Guide.
+So, now it's time to get into the science part of setup tracking.

-For serious racing, recording track conditions is essential because it helps you remember what setups (or individual settings) will work on specific track conditions, so you don't have to do as much testing at every race just to get to a workable setup - you'll already have a good base, and you can tweak in the margins to truly get your car so dialed (sorry, had to.)
+For serious racing, recording track conditions is essential because it helps you remember what setups and settings will work on specific track conditions, so you don't have to do so much testing at every new race just to get a competitive setup - you'll already have a good base setup, and you can tweak it from there to get your car so dialed (sorry, had to.)

 See how So Dialed helps: Wyatt Wilson's Road from Novice to Pro Class

-To illustrate, when a top racer shows up to a new track they've never raced on, let's say it's a smooth, tight, hard-packed clay track, they will already have a good idea of what their starting "base" setup is going to be because they've raced on those conditions before.
-They will continue to tweak settings, often up through the main, but their base setup is probably already pretty darn good because they keep records of all their races an all the tracks they've ever raced on.
+To illustrate, when a top racer shows up to a new track they've never raced on, let's say it's a smooth, tight, hard-packed clay track, they already have a good idea of what their "base" setup will be because they've raced on those conditions before.
+They will tweak settings, often up through the main, but their base setup is probably already pretty darn good because they keep records of all their races an all the tracks they've ever raced on.

-So Dialed makes this kind of record-keeping easy.
-Cruise over to the Track tab of your Setup to easily record all the relevant details of the track you're running on.
+So Dialed makes this record-keeping easy.
+To get started, cruise over to the Track tab of your Setup to easily record all the relevant details of the track you're running on.

-Recording track conditions isn't enough by itself - you also need to record the results of using your setup on those specific track conditions.
+Recording track conditions is a good started, but you also need to record the results of using your setup on those specific track conditions.

-Record your results on the Results tab of your setup.
+Go to the Results tab of your setup for this.

-When we say results, we aren't just talking about how you placed in the race - you need to record how your car handled - was it oversteering or understeering?
+When we talk about "results," we aren't just talking about how you finished in the race.
+What's really important is how did the setup perform?
+Did it have understeer or oversteer?
 How did it behave on corner entry vs corner exit?
-Was it having trouble with bumps?
-Was it rolling too much?
+Did it have trouble with bumps?
+Was the chassis rolling too much?
 Was the steering too twitchy?
-Use the Results tab to record as much feedback as you can about the setup.
+Use the Results tab to record as much feedback as you can about the setup, so you can remember exactly how your setup performed.

 Think of it like this:

-To get the best results when following the Track/Test/Record pattern above, it's best to record a setup with race results for every change you make, but indeed, that's more than most people want to do.
+To get the best results when following the Track/Test/Record pattern above, it's best to record a setup with race results for every race, but for casual racers it's probably too much work.

 This may be more tracking than you're used to, but if you're serious about getting faster and attracting sponsors, this is how the fast folks do it, so it's time to start putting some discipline into your race program!

-If it seems like a lot, don't stress too much - start with our base recommendations above and start recording more and more over time as you get comfortable with it and start seeing how much it will improve your race program.
+If it seems like a lot, don't stress too much - start with our base recommendations above and start recording races using the Race Log to see how it will improve your race program.
 Over time, you'll get into a rhythm, and and everything will feel easier.

-So Dialed makes all of this tracking easier (especially detailed tracking) with our Race Log (free to try for 10 races or during our trial, then requires a Sportsman membership.)
+So Dialed makes all of this tracking easier with our Race Log (free to try for 10 races or during our trial, then requires a Sportsman membership.)

-With the Race Log, you make your setup changes on the fly, check in with a few taps after each race, and the app does the rest, storing Setup Snapshots after every race, so you can see exactly how your car was set up during any race without having to manage a huge pile of setups or come up with names for them all.
+With the Race Log, you make your setup changes on the fly, check in with a few taps after each race to record your results and rate your setup, and the app does the rest, storing Setup Snapshots after every race, so you can see exactly how your car was set up during any race without managing a huge pile of setups or coming up with names for them all.

 Race Log process: